 Guanica…A charming seaside town with quiet beaches, world-class scuba diving, and home to United Nations World Biosphere Reserve

-This charming town is quiet and relaxed, travelers that enjoy exploring the unbeaten paths will enjoy Guanica, contrasting from tourist districts in San Juan, the capital city of Puerto Rico.
-The main allure for visitors of Guanica is the rich natural treasures the entire family will enjoy exploring in complete serenity.
-Couples seeking seclusion will reconnect in Guanica’s hiking trails, free of crowds, leading to breathtaking scenic spots.
+This charming town is quiet and relaxed, travelers that enjoy exploring the unbeaten paths will enjoy Guanica, contrasting with tourist districts in San Juan, the capital city of Puerto Rico.
+The main allure for visitors to Guanica is the rich natural treasures the entire family will enjoy exploring in complete serenity.
+Couples seeking relaxation and safe seclusion will reconnect in Guanica’s hiking trails, free of crowds, leading to breathtaking scenic spots.

 Scuba Diving in Guanica

-Explore the Beaches in Guanica, Puerto Rico
+Scuba Diving & Snorkeling Charters in Guanica, Puerto Rico

-Guanica Dry Forest
+Go Hiking at Guanica Dry Forest

 Snorkeling in Guanica

 A romantic place to visit is Finca El Girasol, a 10-acre farm where bright yellow sunflowers are grown.
 The blue skies and warm Puerto Rican Sun, contrast beautifully with thousands of sunflowers that seem to have a smile.
 A donation of $2 per vehicle is requested.
 Visitors can walk around the farm, enjoy the fresh air, scenic views and take home the perfect selfies to capture the memories.
 Fresh-cut sunflowers are available for sale, a romantic gift for your loved one.
 Call 939-402-7967 for hours before visiting.
-Visit their website
+Visit their FB page